How to integrate data into Databricks with Windsor.ai

 Catalog and Schema in Databricks

-Here we go, you’ve set up the Databrick catalog and schema on the Databricks console and have gathered the required credentials.
+Here we go, you’ve set up the Databricks catalog and schema on the Databricks console; it’s time to gather the required credentials to authorize the connection between Databricks and Windsor.ai.

-Now, let’s import your data from Windsor.ai into the created Databricks catalog table.
+Now, let’s import your data from Windsor.ai into the created Databricks catalog table using the preferred auth method.

 Sending Windsor.ai data to Databricks

-1. Go to your Windsor.ai account and move to the Google Analytics 4 data preview page.
+1. Return to your Windsor.ai account and move to the data preview page.
 Scroll down to data destinations, select Databricks, and click “Add Destination Task.”

 Databricks destination in windsor.ai